Xilinx/Vitis_Model_Composer/DSPlib/fft/README.md

-# Importing AI Engine FFT from DSPLib as a block into Model Composer
+# Using DSPLib AI Engine FIR directly from the library browser

-This example demonestrates importing FFT as a block into Model Composer and comparing the results to the Simulink FFT block.
-In this example, we use the import graph block to import the FFT function.
+This example demonestrates using the AI Engine FFT block in Model Composer and comparing the results to the Simulink FFT block.

 ## Knowledge nuggets